Evidence God Exists

 The concept of the one, true God existed, unchanging, since the time of Adam and Eve.
 Many didn't like God, thus they invented gods with other characteristics, but God didn't change.
 He was always as He is.
 If the concept of God lasted all this time, long after other gods came and went, and despite the fact that no one would invent a god like God, what does that say about the existence of God?
 Why would God continue to exist when His characteristics are so unwanted?
 Who would have invented Him in the first place--Adam?

 Atheists may point to the fact that Christians can't agree on the characteristics of God.
 This is an unfortunate truth.
 Every Christian faith in existence today, and there are thousands of them, perceives at least one aspect of God to be slightly different from every other Christian faith.
-That doesn't deny that God is unchanging; it suggests that several thousand of the faiths are incorrect in their concept of the whole truth.
+That doesn't deny that God exists, or even that He is unchanging; it suggests that several thousand of the faiths are incorrect in their concept of the whole truth.

 Suppose You Were God